 \subsection{One-loop exactness of the partition function}

-One-loop exactness of the partition function is an important problem as in any other theories.
-Pure gravity in three dimension is one-loop exact because the bulk diffeomorphism is governed by Virasoro symmetry, hence the partition function does not suffer any quantum correction other than Virasoro descendants and is one-loop exact.
-We expect the same thing in our case, though we have not explicitly shown.
-In BCFT, we can use the double trick as explained in \citep{Polchinski:1998rq}, so we have
+One-loop exactness of the partition function is an important problem as in any other theory.
+Pure gravity in three dimensions is known to be one-loop exact because the bulk diffeomorphism is governed by the Virasoro symmetry, hence the partition function does not suffer any quantum correction other than the Virasoro descendants.
+We expect the same property in this study, though we have not explicitly shown it.
+In the two-dimensional BCFT cases, we can use the double trick as explained in \citep{Polchinski:1998rq}, which leads to the identification

-Therefore half of the Virasoro symmetry or only the chiral mode survives.
-This also guarantees that if we can properly calculate respecting BRST invariance, then the partition function of our case will be one-loop exact.
+Therefore, a half of the Virasoro symmetry or only the chiral mode survives.
+This also guarantees that if we can properly calculate, respecting the BRST invariance, then the partition function of our case will be one-loop exact.